nrshaidat/pathway/README.md

 steps in the "How to run our tests" section before building, so that JUnit tests don't fail when building.

-- To run Maps via terminal:
+- To run Pathway via terminal:
 	./run

 ## How to run our tests: